- Recognize long vowel sounds by reading and listening to a story that highlights select words

 - Read aloud familiar stories

-Listed below are the specific phonics skills covered in each of Clifford's stories.
+Listed below are the specific phonics skills covered in each of the Clifford Interactive Storybooks:

 - Where Is Emily? — initial consonants